Held in Jail Pending Charges

 “How long can the police hold my loved one in jail?”

 It takes creative, passionate, and forward-thinking attorneys to help make new laws and change a court’s thinking about a particular issue.
-Criminal law can change daily and sometimes actually does.
+Criminal law can change daily, and sometimes it does.
 Having a creative, passionate, forward-thinking attorney to work for you would be best.
 The law firm of LEWIS & DICKSTEIN, P.L.L.C. are those lawyers.
 The firm’s attorneys take great pride in protecting their clients from the government overstepping its boundaries.
 The Constitution is the lifeblood of our justice system, and its interpretation changes with the times.
 If your loved one is in jail, a zealous defense lawyer can seek their release at the earliest possible opportunity.

 “Am I entitled to bond if the police hold me in jail for greater than 48 hours?”